vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

       * Internally, Tanzu Kubernetes Grid appends `localhost`, `127.0.0.1`, the values of `Cluster Pod CIDR` and `Cluster Service CIDR`, `.svc`, and `.svc.cluster.local` to the list that you enter in this field.

       > **Note** If the Kubernetes cluster needs to communicate with external services and infrastructure endpoints in your Tanzu Kubernetes Grid environment, ensure that those endpoints are reachable by your proxies or add them to the `no-proxy` section.
-Depending on your environment configuration, this may include, but is not limited to, your OIDC or LDAP server, Harbor, NSX-T, NSX Advanced Load Balancer.
+Depending on your environment configuration, this may include, but is not limited to, your OIDC or LDAP server, Harbor, NSX, NSX Advanced Load Balancer.

         ![Kubernetes Network page for management cluster](img/tko-on-vsphere/44-Mgmt-cluster-9.png)

 1. (Optional) Specify identity management with OIDC or LDAP.
 For this deployment, identity management is not enabled.

-    If you would like to enable identity management, see [Enable and Configure Identity Management During Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-index.html).
+    If you would like to enable identity management, see [Enable and Configure Identity Management During Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-iam-configure-id-mgmt.html).

     ![Identity management for management cluster](img/tko-on-vsphere/45-Mgmt-cluster-10.png)

 1. Select the OS image to use for deploying the management cluster

     > **Note** This list appears empty if you don’t have a compatible template present in your environment.
-See the steps provided in [Import Base Image Template into vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).
+See the steps provided in [Import Base Image Template into vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#import-base).

     ![OS image for management cluster](img/tko-on-vsphere/46-Mgmt-cluster-11.png)